Q&A with Jeremy King

-Jeremy King, a Data & Analytics Consultant at Inspire11,shares about growing up with his grandfather, a prominent civils right leader, having critical dialogue to become a better version of ourselves, and elevating communities around the world to achieve greatness.
+Jeremy King, a Data & Analytics Consultant at Inspire11, shares his journey on growing up with his grandfather, a prominent civil rights leader, having critical dialogue to become a better version of ourselves, and elevating communities around the world to achieve greatness.

-Thanks for sitting down with us today, Jeremy!
-I’d love to start with getting to know you a little better.
+Thanks for sitting down with us today, Jeremy King!
+I’d love to start by getting to know you a little better.
 What makes Jeremy “Jeremy” outside of work?

 Let’s see, where do we start?
 I’m from Houston, Texas.
 I was born in a small town called Beaumont, where my parents went to college.
 They went to Lamar University, and I eventually grew up in Houston, where I started playing basketball.
 You guys know I’m 6′ 9″.
 I’ve been 6′ 9″ since I was 14 years old, which is actually a wild stat to look back on.
 Basketball’s probably the part of my life that people bring up a lot more, but I never really saw myself as an athlete.